Jayx239/PiDash/README.md

 PiDash is a remote web server management application that allows a user to view server hardware measurements as well as manage applications running on the server.

 #### Features:
 * Server health monitoring on PiDash page
 * Remote WebApp management through Server Manager page
 * User account security features.
-Ability to create acounts and admins.
+Ability to create accounts and admins.

 #### Install
 1. Clone Repository